 For best results, time your irrigation program so that the LAST zone finishes irrigating about 1 hour prior to sunrise.
 This will give the water 1 hour to seep into the soil, and then when the sun rises, excess water will be evaporated to reduce the chances of disease and fungus.

 It's best to wait 21-30 days until the sod is fulling established and the sod roots have the pieces pegged down.
 It may take longer for the roots to establish during the cooler months.

 During the first month of treatment, please do not fertilize or treat your sod unless there is a pest (grubs or webworm) or a disease (usually fungus) apparent during the establishment period.

-After about two weeks the sod will have a shallow roots which will allow for mowing and less watering.
+After about three weeks the sod will have a shallow roots which will allow for mowing and less watering.
 It takes about six weeks for a deep, mature root system.

-Copyright © 2019 Sosa Sod LLC - All Rights Reserved.
+Copyright © 2021 Sosa Sod Trucking LLC - All Rights Reserved.

-Sosa Sod LLC is not responsible for any deterioration of grass due to weeds, pests or lack of natural resources.
-Sosa Sod LLC is registered with the State of Florida as a Dealer in Agriculture Products.
+Sosa Sod Trucking LLC is not responsible for any deterioration of grass due to weeds, pests, unsuitable conditions, or lack of natural resources.
+Sosa Sod Trucking LLC is registered with the State of Florida as a Dealer in Agriculture Products.
 Registration No. AD2359.
 Licensed, bonded, and insured.